 Force has a crucial role in physical, chemical and biological processes.
-The knowledge of mechanical forces involved in single molecules, nanomaterials and biological objects activities is fundamental in understanding their structure, function and behavior.
 The study of forces involved in molecular and nanomaterial interactions represents one of the most interesting contemporary challenges.
 Several techniques have been recently used to measure directly the forces required to unbind molecules, the surface forces responsible for nanoparticle stability, and to quantify mechanical properties of biological tissues and cells.
 Over the last few decades atomic force microscopy (AFM) has been the technique most frequently used to measure interaction forces of molecules and nanomaterials [1].
-AFM is an evolution of scanning tunneling microscope (STM) that immediately gained popularity thanks to its ability to analyze soft and electrically non-conductive material [2].
-Initially, AFM was developed for nanoscale imaging purposes, where a topographical reconstruction is obtained by scanning the sample surface using a tip fixed on a flexible cantilever Thanks to the technical development of AFM instrumentation, such as the introduction of the piezoelectric stage and microfabricated cantilevers, remarkable improvements in force measurements have been achieved [3,4].
-On the other hand, atomic force microscopy has limited use for examining small forces because its sensitivity is strictly dependent on the laser beam properties and the mechanical property of the probe [5].
-If a soft cantilever with small spring constants in the range of 0.1-0.01 N/m is used, the typical detectable force range is between 10 piconewton (pN) and 10 pN, with a spatial and temporal resolution and stiffness from 0.5 nanometer (nm) to 1 nm, $10^{-3}$ s and 10 - $10^{5}$ pN/nm, respectively [6].
-Due to these technical limitations, AFM is of limited usefulness in the study of the dynamic of processes in which very low forces are involved (typically on the order of few femtonewtons).
-Few techniques have successfully been developed to measure the force under the lower limit of detection (LOD) of AFM in the last few years.
-Among them, optical tweezers stand out for their high resolution and flexibility [6].
-Optical tweezers are a technique capable of trapping small particles using the forces generated by laser radiation pressure.
+However, atomic force microscopy has limited use for examining small forces because its sensitivity is strictly dependent on the laser beam properties and the mechanical property of the probe [2].
+Few techniques have successfully been developed to measure the force under the lower limit of detection of AFM in the last few years.
+Among them, optical tweezers stand out for their high resolution and flexibility [3].
+Optical tweezers technique is based on trapping small particles using forces generated by laser radiation pressure.
 The concept of pressure from the propagation of light is at the core of optical tweezers technology and was hypothesized several centuries ago.
-Arthur Ashkin is the developer of 'single-beam gradient force trap', the technique that we now call optical tweezers [7].
-He was able to demonstrate that it is possible to apply forces in the piconewton scale on small dielectric microspheres by focused laser beams using a high numerical aperture microscope objective [8].
+Arthur Ashkin is the developer of 'single-beam gradient force trap', the technique that we now call optical tweezers [4].
+He was able to demonstrate that it is possible to apply forces in the piconewton scale on small dielectric microspheres by focused laser beams using a high numerical aperture microscope objective [5].